craftercms/docs/source/reference/modules/studio.rst

     :label: Since
     :version: 4.4.3

-Crafter Studio watches disk utilization for the data directory and takes action when a threshold is reached.
+Crafter Studio watches disk utilization for the ``data/repos`` directory and takes action when a threshold is reached.

 The following section of Studio's configuration overrides allows you to configure the thresholds, notification email and webhook when a threshold is reached.